core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 **Second example:**

-This example aims to show how a representation node member of a YANG list is identified.
+This example aims to show how a representation node entry of a YANG list is identified.
 It uses a somewhat arbitrarily modified YANG module version from {{RFC7317}} by adding `country` to the leafs and keys of `authorized-key`.